ImperialCollegeLondon/pyrealm/source/pmodel/pmodel.md

 ## Example use

-Running the P Model will typically just use the {class}`~pyrealm.pmodel.PModel`, possibly with some preprocessing of optional inputs.
+Running the P Model consists of using the environmental variables to calculate the photosynthetic environment for the model ({class}`~pyrealm.pmodel.PModelEnvironment`) and then fitting the P-model to that environment ({class}`~pyrealm.pmodel.PModel`).
 The code below illustrates different use cases.

 ### Simple use